Kampala Nightlife

 5. Nexus Lounge Kampala

-About Najjera: Najjera is located about 12 km from Kampala, in Kira.
+About Najjera: Najjera is about 12 km from Kampala, in Kira.
 This pub is best suited for locals who know the place well.

 6. Thrones Lounge Bar & Restaurant